mrfawy/ModernEnigma/README.md

     * l2 Cipher mapper as a rotor like above
     * Number of ways to select active signals of size s= C(64,s)

-* You can calculate the total key space and the different possible machine configurations , but don't let the number deceive you , it only works if you are trying a brute force attack .According to Schneider’s Law "Any person can invent a security system so clever that he or she can't imagine a way of breaking it.", which means that people create a cipher that they themselves can't break, and then use that as evidence they've created an unbreakable cipher.
-Also According to Kerckhoffs's principle "A cryptosystem should be secure even if everything about the system, except the key, is public knowledge”.
-That’s why we are still investigating the weaknesses of this tool.
+* You can calculate the total key space and the different possible machine configurations , but don't let the number deceive you , it only works if you are trying a brute force attack .

 * Deriving A key size :
-    *To encrypt/decrypt a single level 2 machines are needed *for each machine we need :
+    * To encrypt/decrypt a single level 2 machines are needed
+    * for each machine we need :
         * n bits to represent n cipher rotors orders, and offsets
         * l1 bits to represent l2 cipher rotors orders, and offsets
         * l2 bits to represent l2 cipher rotors orders, and offsets